-Anyone who calls themselves a Disney fan is undoubtedly attracted to the dark and mysterious side of the global entertainment corporation, especially when it comes to the theme parks.
+Anyone who calls themselves a Disney fan is undoubtedly attracted to the dark and mysterious side of the global entertainment corporation, especially when it comes to the theme parks, while there are even Disney video games you can play, although if you prefer games like WoW Classic, you can go online to get wow gold for this game too.
 We all crave a peek behind the curtain, an opportunity to step into a shadowy corner where only the elite few are permitted to go.
 That dream has rarely materialized itself more clearly than in the abandoned Disney World expansion Discovery Island located in Florida’s Bay Lake.
 Purchased by Disney in 1965 and opened to guests as a wildlife observation facility in 1974, Discovery Island (then named Treasure Island) was sculpted and landscaped with nearly 15,000 cubic yards of soil, thousands of boulders and trees, and a wide variety of native plant life.
 Upon its completion and expansion, the island boasted an expanse of 11.5 acres and an impressive amount of wildlife including five Galapagos sea tortoises, the largest colony of Scarlet Ibises in the United States, brown pelicans, a flamboyance of flamingoes, an American bald eagle, and hundreds of species of native and exotic animal life.

 The idea behind the park was a simple one – allowing guests to observe many different varieties of animals in a close simulation of their natural habitats.
 It could be reached via a boat tour from the Disney World resort, and was initially given a pirate theme to accompany the Treasure Island moniker.
 In fact, before Disney even bought the property, it had been Blackbeard Island and inhabited only by a man, his family, and their pet crane, assumedly named Dr. Frasier.
 The pirate theme of its early days was discarded in 1981 when the island received an accreditation from the American Association of Zoological Parks and Aquariums, so a renaming and thematic overhaul to Discovery Island soon followed.
 No longer a pirate playland, the island then began a primary focus on its animal inhabitants, especially on the breeding of rare birds indigenous to the area.
 This was a proud moment for Disney, having spent the initial years of the attraction’s existence devoted towards conservation and animal preservation efforts.
 Those shining moments only lasted so long, however – the last known Dusky Seaside Sparrow died at the park in 1987, and the species was proclaimed extinct three years later.
 This was the beginning of the end of Discovery Island.